 If you are like most nonprofits, your organization is often strapped for capacity.
-In fact, on average, most nonprofits spend a mere 2 percent of their budget to support key operations like marketing, technology, or human resources, while peers in the corporate sector typically invest upwards of 35 percent of their budget on these functions.
+In fact, on average, most nonprofits spend a mere 2% of their budget to support key operations like marketing, technology, or human resources, while peers in the corporate sector typically invest upwards of 35% of their budget on these functions.

 Engaging skilled volunteers (also known as pro bono service) can be an effective way to bridge the capacity gap.
-At Common Impact, we focus on connecting talented business professionals to impactful nonprofits with capacity building needs.
-Our nearly 20 years of experience developing successful skilled volunteer programs demonstrates the potential of pro bono service in complementing the work of philanthropic organizations, specifically acting as a resource for addressing capacity challenges.
-But volunteers aren’t “free” and in order for skilled volunteerism to be effective, your organization must be ready to make the most of this valuable contribution of time and talent.
+It’s important to recognize volunteers aren’t “free” and in order for skilled volunteerism to be effective, your organization must be ready to make the most of this valuable contribution of time and talent.

-We’ve identified six key factors that determine whether your nonprofit is ready to engage skills-based volunteers.
+Six key factors have been identified to help you determine whether your nonprofit is ready to engage skills-based volunteers:

 - Strong executive leadership: An engaged leader will not only inspire the volunteer team to connect with your organization’s mission but also ensure access to the support and resources necessary to a project’s success.

 - Potential to create deep social impact: Organizations poised to create deep social impact make great candidates for skilled volunteer projects.
 A nonprofit with a strategic direction and measured outcomes can engage skills-based volunteers in contributing meaningful impact toward social change, which supports not only the organization’s mission, but also volunteer enthusiasm for the project.